Makhtesh Ramon: Fauna

-The Asian wild ass has been reintroduced to Makhtesh Ramon.
+The Asiatic wild ass has been reintroduced to Makhtesh Ramon.
 In 1995 the population had increased to 40 adults in the area.
-The animals are hybrids of two different subspecies of the Asian Wild Ass.
-It is derived from the Turkmenian kulan (E. h. kulan) and the Persian onager (E. h. onager).
-The original subspecies, the Syrian wild ass (E. h. hemippus), is completely extinct.
-Other larger mammals of the area include Nubian ibex, Dorcas gazelles, striped hyenas and few Arabian leopards.
+The animals are hybrids of two subspecies of the Asian Wild Ass, derived from the Turkmenian kulan (E. h. kulan) and the Persian onager (E. h. onager).
+The original subspecies, the Syrian wild ass (E. h. hemippus), is extinct.

+Other larger mammals of the area include Nubian ibex, Dorcas gazelles, striped hyenas, Arabian wolves, caracals, golden jackals, and reintroduced Arabian oryx.
+Historically, the area was home to Arabian leopards.
+However, they are likely extirpated in Israel.

 History

 The ruins of a large prehistoric stone structure known as Khan Saharonim are found in the makhtesh, as it lies along the ancient Incense Route, a trade route used by the Nabataeans 2,000 years ago.
-These ruins acted as a way station for the traders and their animals (khan is the Arabic word for a caravanserai) as they proceeded further westwards to the Mediterranean seaport city of Gaza.
+These ruins acted as a way station for the traders and their animals (khan is the Arabic word for a caravanserai) as they proceeded further westward to the Mediterranean seaport city of Gaza.

+Located atop the northern cliff of the crater, one can find Metzad Mahmal, the remnants of a stronghold employed by the Nabataeans and the Romans to safeguard the Incense Route.
+The site was excavated by several archaeologists, and declared a World Heritage Site by UNESCO in 2005.